rust-lang/rust/src/doc/rustc-dev-guide/src/appendix/glossary.md

 Term                    | Meaning
 ------------------------|--------
 arena/arena allocation  |  an _arena_ is a large memory buffer from which other memory allocations are made.
 This style of allocation is called _area allocation_.
 See [this chapter](../memory.md) for more info.
-AST                     |  the abstract syntax tree produced by the syntax crate; reflects user syntax very closely. binder                  |  a "binder" is a place where a variable or type is declared; for example, the `<T>` is a binder for the generic type parameter `T` in `fn foo<T>(..)`, and \|`a`\|` ...` is a binder for the parameter `a`.
+AST                     |  the abstract syntax tree produced by the `rustc_ast` crate; reflects user syntax very closely. binder                  |  a "binder" is a place where a variable or type is declared; for example, the `<T>` is a binder for the generic type parameter `T` in `fn foo<T>(..)`, and \|`a`\|` ...` is a binder for the parameter `a`.
 See [the background chapter for more](./background.html#free-vs-bound) bound variable          |  a "bound variable" is one that is declared within an expression/term.
 For example, the variable `a` is bound within the closure expression \|`a`\|` a * 2`.
 See [the background chapter for more](./background.html#free-vs-bound) codegen                 |  the code to translate MIR into LLVM IR.